FIU Law Registrar

-These Academic Policies were promulgated and codified by the FIU Law in August 2003, and revised in February 2019.
+The provisions in the J.D.
+Handbook were promulgated and codified by FIU Law in August 2003, and have been revised thereafter, with the most recent revisions effective Fall 2021.

 Students should read these regulations carefully; all students are presumed to have full knowledge of their contents.
 The subjects covered include: